-It is no exaggeration, but a straight literal fact, that I have sometimes seen resume lines that only cost me an couple afternoons of work counted “the same”—sometimes even more!—than lines describing projects that have cost me years of work.
+It is no exaggeration, but a straight literal fact, that I have sometimes seen resume lines that only cost me a couple afternoons of work counted “the same”—sometimes more!—than lines describing projects that have cost me years of work.
 And several of the most egregious examples involved refereeing or not.
-On one side are the already-noted “write it in an afternoon” articles in the “refereed” column, and on the other side my two most ambitious book chapters—which synthesized huge amounts of research.
-It would have cost me less trouble to expand these into a book than to cut them back to article length.
-Yet they were “mere invited articles” in edited volumes that might also be construed as reference works.
+On one side are the already-noted “write it in one afternoon” articles in the “refereed” column, and on the other side my two most ambitious book chapters—both synthesizing huge amounts of research.
+It would have cost me less trouble to expand these into books than it did to cut my first drafts back to article length.
+Yet both count as “mere invited articles” in edited volumes that might also be construed as reference works.

 Turning to on-line spaces that are increasingly central to scholarly discussion—with boards that may or may not “referee” depending on semantics—similar themes tumble through similar ambiguities.
 (All of this is before we try to assess this blog—refereed by me and me alone!—which I have repeatedly called an experiment in progress.)
 I have many short and simple online publications.
-But I also I have many longish essays that will be building blocks for my books.
+But I also I have many longish online essays that will be building blocks for my books.
 Which are “refereed articles”?
-I predict that my deans’ numerical printouts will reflect zero of them—although there is no clarity about it and every reason to suspect that definitions will be applied inconsistently.
-Meanwhile some of these have been vetted, edited, and read more–not less–than my pieces in “normal” journals.
-Some are on par with anything else I have written, although I exercised my judgment to place them online.
+I predict that my deans’ numerical printouts will reflect zero of them—although there is no clarity about it and every reason to expect that definitions will be applied inconsistently.
+Meanwhile some of these online pieces have been vetted, edited, and read more–not less–than comparable pieces in “normal” journals.
+In fact, a few are on par in quality with the best things I have ever written, although I exercised my judgment to place them online.